mamielgil/Mario-Python/README.md

 The main objective is to complete the 4 levels of the game, getting as many points as possible.
 Points are given by collecting coins and by defeating the different enemies.

+**Coins can be collected by hitting the pipe where the coin is on or by directly approaching them.

 As previously stated, there are four levels:
 **Level 1**: presents the koopa enemy.
 **Level 2**: showcasts the crab enemy.